wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     -   CMFCAutoHideBar

--   變更了 OnPowerBroadcast 的特徵標記，以符合 ON_WM_POWERBROADCAST 巨集：
+-   Changed the signature of OnPowerBroadcast to agree with the ON_WM_POWERBROADCAST macro:

     -   CFrameWndEx

     -   CMDIFrameWndEx

--   變更了 OnStyleChanged 的特徵標記，以符合 ON_WM_STYLECHANGED 巨集︰
+-   Changed the signature of OnStyleChanged to agree with the ON_WM_STYLECHANGED macro:

     -   CMFCListCtrl

     -   CMFCStatusBar

--   將內部方法 FontFamilyProcFonts 重新命名為 FontFamalyProcFonts。
+-   Renamed the internal method FontFamalyProcFonts to FontFamilyProcFonts.

--   移除了多個全域靜態 CString 物件，以解決一些狀況的記憶體流失問題 (由 #defines 取代)，同時也移除了下列類別成員變數︰
+-   Removed numerous global static CString objects to eliminate memory leaks in some situations (replaced with #defines), and the following class member variables:

     -   CKeyBoardManager::m_strDelimiter